elterminad0r/cipher_tools/README.md

 If you're a command line user, you can safely ignore and just clone and pull, and run `text_interface` from the CLI.

-NB the following two MD files are currently way out of date.
-However, as updates *should* generally act as a superset over previous versions, you can refer to them both.
-Especially the syntax described of `text_interface` still works, but beware there exists some more syntax now to support polyalphabetism (currently best reference point is `com_pat` and `parse_com` in [source](https://github.com/elterminad0r/cipher_tools/blob/e449797809dacf1f3c5d6380673cb087d8825a6b/src/text_interface.py#L106).
-Also, know that some function names have changed - the help message will always be exactly correct as it is generated from the actual commands in memory).

 For more on how `text_interface.py` works, see [this](https://github.com/elterminad0r/cipher_tools/blob/master/text_interface_doc.md) MD file.

 For documentation on each function, see [this](https://github.com/elterminad0r/cipher_tools/blob/master/action_doc.md) MD file.

 You can also try looking at the source files in `src` - they're now pretty well documented inline.
 This will be more technical, terse, and may require some knowledge of Python but is guaranteed to be up to date.

-At this point I would rate the whole affair as borderline operational.
-It's still marginally woefully unprepared for anything but a simple substitution cipher.
-This is something I'm working on.